Song For Europe

 God Save The Queen by the Sex Pistols enters the UK singles chart on 4th June, just in time for the celebrations to mark Queen Elizabeth II's Silver Jubilee.

-On 6th June the Queen lights a bonfire at Windsor Great Park, the first in a chain of 100 bonfires across the UK.
+On 6th June Queen Elizabeth II lights a bonfire at Windsor Great Park, the first in a chain of 100 bonfires across the UK.
 On 7th June she attends a Jubilee Day ceremony at St. Paul's Cathedral.
 More than a million people line the streets of London to watch the Royal procession pass by.

 On Wednesday, 15th June democratic elections are held in Spain for the first time in 41 years.
+The Unión de Centro Democrático (UCD) led by Prime Minister Adolfo Suárez wins 165 of the 350 seats in the Congress of Deputies.

 Elton John becomes the Chairman of Watford Football Club on 28th June.